tylerreckart/tylerreckart.com-v2/src/posts/higher-order-functions-in-haskell.md

 applyTwice :: (a -> a) -> a -> a
 ```

-You could also write this as a function `applyTwice` that takes a function `(a -> a)`, which takes something and returns the same ting.
+You could also write this as a function `applyTwice` that takes a function `(a -> a)`, which takes something and returns the same thing.
 The second parameter and return value are also of that type.
 This is called [currying](https://wiki.haskell.org/Currying).
 You can think of the `max` function as a function that takes an additional parameter and either returns `4` or that parameter depending on which is bigger.

-Another higher order function that we can define is the `map` function.
+Another HOF that we can define is the `map` function.
 It takes in two inputs - a function, and a list.
 It then applies the function to every element in the array.

 ```haskell
 map :: (a->b) -> [a] -> [b]